stukennedy/htmxx/README.md

 ## TODO Example

-See the `example` folder for a TodoMVC implementation in HTMXX
+See the `example` folder for a TodoMVC and Twitter Clone implementation in HTMXX running on ExpressJS.

 ## Resources